NivasRenga03/EI_CampusDrive/src/exercise1/behavioural/command/README.md

-# 🎬 YouTube Player – Command Design Pattern
+# YouTube Player – Command Design Pattern

-## 🎯 Use Case
+## Use Case
 We simulate a **YouTube Player** with a simple UI that can perform actions like:
 - Play a video
 - Pause a video
 - Rewind a video

----

-## 🔗 How It Works with the Pattern
+##  How it aligns with the Pattern

 - **Invoker** → `YouTubeAppUI` (UI buttons clicked by the user)
 - **Command Interface** → `Command` (defines `execute()`)